-Please provide a clearly labeled sketch or marked-up plant drawing of the plan view of the SFP area, depicting the SFP inside dimensions, the planned locations/placement of the primary and backup SFP level sensor, and the proposed routing of the cables that will extend from these sensors toward the location of the readout/display device.
+- a) A clearly labeled sketch or marked-up plant drawing of the plan view of the SFP area, depicting the SFP inside dimensions, the planned locations/ placement of the primary and back-up SFP level sensors, and the proposed routing of the cables that will extend from the sensors toward the location of the local electronics cabinets and read-out/display devices in the main control room or alternate accessible location. - b) In Figure 1 of your submittal, it appears the sensors will be separated by a distance comparable to the longest side of the pool; however, your text states that they will be "separated by a distance that is comparable to the shortest side of the pool."
+Please clarify.

-(This information was previously requested as RAI-2 in NRC letter dated May 23, 2013)
+(This information was previously requested as RAI-2 in the NRC letter dated August 29, 2013.)